Kawasaki Z1300: Millyard Z2300 V-12

 In 2008, noted British engineer and motorcycle customizer Allen Millyard built a one-off 2300 cc version of the Z1300 by joining two Z1300 engines together in a V-12 configuration.
 Although Z1300 weight is more than 300 kg, this powerful heart takes less than 12 seconds to accelerate from 0 to 400 meters, and the top speed can reach 220 km/h.
-Together with the Honda CBX, Suzuki GS1000 and Yamaha XS1100 in the same period, it is described as a "superbike." for their extreme size and performance for the time.
+Together with the Honda CBX, Suzuki GS1000 and Yamaha XS1100 in the same period, it is described as a "superbike" for their extreme size and performance for the time.

-Malpractice and maintenance method
+Maintenance and updates

 Maintenance of the Z1300s is relatively easy.
-Due to the upgrade of the ignition system, Therefore, the valve clearance needs to be checked regularly, but it is rarely necessary to change the gasket before 10,000 miles.
-The carburettor on these machines requires regular balance checks to ensure fuel economy and performance.
+Valve clearance needs to be checked regularly, but there are only two valves per cylinder and it is rarely necessary to change the shims before 10,000 miles.
+The three twin-choke carburettors on early machines require regular balance checks to maintain fuel economy and performance.